 Accounting standards in certain emerging market countries generally do not correspond to international accounting standards, and in some countries national accounting, auditing and financial reporting standards may not yet be in place.
 The financial information appearing on the financial statements of the companies in those foreign countries may not reflect the financial position or results of operations in the way they would be reflected if the financial statements had been prepared in accordance with generally accepted international accounting principles.
 Investors in such companies generally have access to less reliable information than investors in more economically sophisticated countries.
-In addition, the scope and nature of the Investment Manager's due diligence activities in connection with more developed economies because reliable information is often unavailable or prohibitively costly to obtain.
+In addition, the scope and nature of the Investment Manager's due diligence activities in connection with portfolio investments in certain countries will be more limited than due diligence reviews conducted in countries with more developed economies because reliable information is often unavailable or prohibitively costly to obtain.
 The lower standard of due diligence and financial controls in investments in certain countries increases the likelihood of material losses on such investments.